Regional Municipality of Peel: Other services

+Transportation

 Highways

 Seven 400-Series Highways border or pass through Peel Region.
 These freeways are among the busiest and most modern of Ontario, mostly constructed since the 1970s, and have contributed significantly to the rapid growth of the Region.
 One of the welcome signs of Brampton has the slogan "All roads lead to Brampton" and shows six 400-series numbers (401, 403, 407, 409, 410, 427).